BenOvermyer/benovermyer.com/content/blog/generating-worlds-faking-realism.md

 date = 2020-04-14
 +++

-> Note: this was a draft I never completed
+> Note: this was a draft I never completed.
+However, it's useful enough as notes that I wanted to keep it around, so here it is.

 Introduction: why I'm interested in this